← projects terminal-index

 Overview

-The aesthetic is deliberately retro: Geocities-era sensibilities (hit counters, window chrome, scanline overlays, neon on dark) applied with modern web standards (semantic HTML, accessible color contrast, responsive layouts, 0-JS by default).
+The aesthetic is deliberately retro: Geocities-era sensibilities (88x31 buttons, scanline overlays, neon on dark) applied with modern web standards (semantic HTML, accessible color contrast, responsive layouts, 0-JS by default).

 Design Decisions